mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Orthogonal Method
 One alternative is the orthogonal method [aburbook; Sec.
 3.2](@cite), which provides increased numerical robustness, especially with widely varying measurement variances.
-It solves the WLS problem using QR factorisation on a rectangular matrix formed by multiplying the square root of the precision matrix with the Jacobian in each Gauss-Newton iteration.
+It solves the WLS problem using QR factorization on a rectangular matrix formed by multiplying the square root of the precision matrix with the Jacobian in each Gauss-Newton iteration.
 Enable it by passing the `Orthogonal` argument to the [`gaussNewton`](@ref gaussNewton) function:
 ```@example ACSEWLS
 analysis = gaussNewton(monitoring, Orthogonal)
 stateEstimation!(analysis)